 Lemon Shrimp Pasta Salad

-With summer barbecue season already in high gear, it’s always a challenge to keep new and interesting side dishes coming.
-They are greatly needed to serve beside all those steaks, grilled chicken breasts, ribs or whatever else you have coming off the backyard barbecue.
+With summer barbecue season already in high gear, it's always a challenge to keep new and interesting side dishes coming.
+They are greatly needed to serve beside all those steaks, grilled chicken breasts, & ribs.

 This super easy Lemon Shrimp Pasta salad uses an easy to prepare, low fat, yogurt based dressing.
 It makes for a tangy compliment to the substantial bites of pasta.